wlingca/rdssms/workshop/content/Lab6/6_intransit/_index.en.md

 * On the first page of the Certificate Import Wizard, choose Next.

 * On the second page of the Certificate Import Wizard, choose Browse.
 In the browse window, change the file type to All files (*.*) because .pem is not a standard certificate extension.
-Locate the .pem file that you downloaded previously.
+Locate the .pem file that you saved previously.

 * Choose Open to select the certificate file, and then choose Next.
 {{% img "ssl_4.png" "SSL" %}}